GaryLeeONE/f1quickstart/technicals.md

 <img src="./pics/slicks.jpg" width="60%">

 An important rule about slick tyres is that if a race is dry, each driver **must use at least 2 of the 3 dry compounds during the race**.
 This essentially means you must do at least one pitstop, and forces the teams to think about which compounds to use.

 A very simple example, teams may choose to do a 2-stop race using the soft and medium tyres, or a 1-stop race using the medium and hard tyres.
 Pitstops cost time and track position so they'll have to make it up by using softer tyres.

 ### Wets

 There are two types of wet-condition tyres, the Intermediates, and the Full-Wets.
 You can notice they are different from the slick tyres because they have grooves on them.
 The grooves are used to evacuate water.
+You can imagine without the grooves, the tyres will not stick to the wet track and starts aquaplaning.

 Intermediates have shallow, symmetrical grooves, they are typically used on a damp track with no standing water.
 Full-Wets have deep and non-symmetrical grooves, they are only used in heavy rain conditions.